DirectOutput/DirectOutput/Documentation/64_Toys_BuiltIn.md

 \subsection use_DirectOutput_Cab_Toys_Basic_Motor_summary Summary

+\deprecated The use of this toy is depreceated.
+A new version of this toy will be available later.
 Motor toy supporting max. and min. power, max. runtime and kickstart settings.<br />
 Inherits from GenericAnalogToy, implements IToy.